 Many colleges offer the opportunity to extend your visit and stay overnight in a residence hall.
 This experience helps you get a true feel for life on campus.
-It’s not for everyone, but some love it and for them it helps seal the deal.
+It’s not for everyone, but some love it and for them, it helps seal the deal.
 If your schedule allows and the school offers it, consider taking advantage of the overnight stay.

 6).
 Complete your Application!

 This may seem like a no-brainer, but with so many dates and deadlines, things can slip through the cracks.
 Now is the time to complete your applications and verify that you’ve turned in everything necessary, including financial aid documents such as the FAFSA and CSS profile if required by the school.
-Additionally, you’ll want to apply for local scholarships to compliment the school’s financial aid package (for more info and helpful tips for navigating the financial aid process, check out Financial Aid 101).
+Additionally, you’ll want to apply for local scholarships to complement the school’s financial aid package (for more info and helpful tips for navigating the financial aid process, check out Financial Aid 101).

 For more information about the college application process, including key dates, or to schedule a visit to Southwestern visit our Admission Page.